Options & Costs

 We are committed to helping our students build high-quality instruments at the course.
-You will leave the course having built a guitar or ukulele that’s as good or better than a high-end American instrument, which would cost around the same amount of money to buy from a music shop
+You will leave the course having built a guitar that’s as good or better than a high-end American instrument, which would cost around the same amount of money to buy from a music shop

 Unique and beautiful timbers can be used for the top, back and sides to give the finished guitar a stunning look.
 The most popular choice is Australian Blackwood while Mahogany, Hawaiian Koa or a number of other timbers can be used.

-One key difference between the Custom Acoustic and the Advanced Acoustic is that you can have your choice of body bindings.
+One key difference between the Custom Acoustic and the Simple Acoustic is that you can have your choice of body bindings.
 Aside from making a more elaborate looking instrument, the use of bindings creates a visual border on the edges of the guitar.
 This border visually separates the top and back from the sides, allowing for the use of different timbers for each part.

 Why not build a truly unique guitar by using your favourite timber?
 If you don’t have a preference we can make some suggestions from our stock of timbers.
 We keep a variety of Rosewoods from Brazil, India, Honduras and Madagascar, Mahogany from Brazil and Africa, as well as many unique sets of Australian native timbers including Blackwood, Queensland Maple and Bunya Pine.